MIBench: A Comprehensive Framework for Benchmarking Model Inversion Attack and Defense: Evaluation

 Recent attack methods have attempted to conquer higher resolution scenarios, such as PPA and Mirror.
 Accordingly, we conduct a further assessment of MI attacks under an increased resolution of $224\times224$, which is considered a more challenging task.
 The evaluation results for white-box and black-box attacks are demonstrated in Table \ref{white:high resolution}.

 The results imply the significant impact of GAN priors when attacking private images with higher resolution.
 All the methods that employ stronger GAN priors maintain low FID scores, including Mirror, C2FMI, and PPA, while other methods suffer from significant degradation in image reality.
-This phenomenon is more pronounced in the visualization results displayed in Fig \ref{visual-high}.
 Despite the primary metric for evaluating MI attacks is \textit{Accuracy}, the reality of reconstructed images should be ensured within a reasonable range for better image quality.
 Thus, it is imperative to explore more complex GAN priors with enhanced performance in future research, extending the MI field to more challenging and practical applications.
+More corresponding visualization results are displayed in Supp.\ref{appendix: visualization}.